The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 What our savior and prophet gave to Peter at Matthew16,19 was a one time gift to His chosen Apostolic non hierarchical leader.
 We know this because Revelation3,7 depicts Jesus, one risen man-God, with the one key of salvation.

-Revelation 6,2 and 3,7 take away any need to talk about papal succession which wasn't even a claim at the time the prophet John wrote the book of Revelation in about 90AD.
+Revelation 6,2 and 3,7 take away any need to talk about papal primacy and succession (which wasn't even a claim at the time the prophet John wrote the book of Revelation in about 90AD).

 Likewise Revelation3,7 and 6,2 and Chapter 17 and18 and this whole book of Revelation, written by a prophet, reins in all those who turn Nicolaitan in an any era of the Christian movement.

-What the Lord and prophet Jesus gave one time to Peter, the risen Lord and prophet prophet Jesus can take away.
+What the Lord and prophet Jesus gave at one time to Peter, for his life term if he obeyed the Lord's instructions, the risen Lord and prophet Jesus can take away from him or any one.
 Just as He took away the Temple or Mosaic priesthood and the office of the Hebrew Temple priesthood, he took away any man having the keys to the kingdom of heaven as soon as Christianity got off the gospel track in Ephesus and went Nicolaitan.

-Right then and there, after what John and the risen Lord saw in Ephesus, the Nicolaitan misuse of relgious authority, He took the keys away from all Nicolaitansm, Revelation3,7, so that biblical Christianity could enter its second generation with the freedom with which the Christian movement began at Pentecost.
+Right then and there, after what John and the risen Lord saw in Ephesus, the Nicolaitan misuse of relgious authority, He took the keys away so Nicolaitansim would be clearly rendered moot by Revelation3,7, so that biblical Christianity could enter its second generation with the freedom with which the Christian movement began at Pentecost.

 Revelation17,6 updates the church as conqueror and conquering horse of Revelation6,2.
 It depicts a woman, of sorts, drunk on the blood of the saints, drunk with dominating God's people.